The Caucasus

 Sitting at the crossroads of Europe and Asia, the Caucasus – Azerbaijan, Georgia and Armenia (Hayastan) are one of the most exciting regions for cultural exploration.

 Follow the footsteps of Silk Road traders and merchants, Crusader Knights and Ottoman Princes as you explore from the shores of the Caspian Sea, to the fascinating history of Baku, take in the stunning wine fields and spectacular High Caucasus mountains.
-Learn of the legends of the Golden Fleece, embrace the breathtaking scenery and welcoming hospitality of the local people.
-Still relatively unknown, this is the perfect trip for those who are well travelled seeking a more diverse experience in an often overlooked part of our world.
+Learn of the legends of the Golden Fleece, and embrace the breathtaking scenery and welcoming hospitality of the local people.
+Still relatively unknown, this is the perfect trip for those who are well-travelled and seeking a more diverse experience in an often overlooked part of our world.

 Journey map